-Optimizing fleet vehicle replacement allows you to keep costs low, use vehicles through their most useful life, control vehicle safety and more.
+Optimizing fleet vehicle replacement allows you to keep costs low, extend the life cycle of each asset, control vehicle safety and more.
 Effective replacement plans, however, are easier said than done.

 Developing a Vehicle Replacement Strategy

 When it comes to creating a vehicle replacement plan, there’s no one size fits all.
 An effective plan will depend on a variety of factors including your fleet size, age, makeup and use.

 The standard rule of thumb is for fleets to replace light-duty vehicles every four years or 100,000 miles and heavy-duty trucks and vans every eight to ten years– however, most fleets replace their assets on a slightly longer timeline For example, light-duty vehicles may realistically only be replaced every five to seven years or 120,000 to 150,000 miles.

 Generally, the longer a vehicle is operated, the higher the operating costs and the worse its performance.
 This can be gauged via a commonly used metric called TCO, or total cost of ownership, which allows you to continually assess the cost efficiency of the assets in your fleet.